-Encryption probably isn’t something that you spend a lot of time thinking about, but it’s a fundamental part of keeping you safe online.
-A range of encryption types underlies much of what we do when we are on the internet, including 3DES, AES, and RSA.
+Encryption probably isn’t something that you spend a lot of time thinking about, but it’s a fundamental aspect of your online safety.
+A range of encryption types underlie much of what we do when we are on the internet, including 3DES, AES, and RSA.

 These algorithms and others are used in many of our secure protocols, such as TLS/SSL, IPsec, SSH, and PGP.
-In this article, we will discuss what encryption actually is, what it does, some of the key concepts behind it, and give you an introduction to these major types of encryption and the secure protocols that use them.
+In this article, we will discuss what encryption actually is, what it does, some of the key concepts behind it.
+We will give you an introduction to these major types of encryption and the secure protocols that use them.

 Read our full series of security articles